TaufeqRazakh/IntroToPerformanceProfiling/readme.md

 ![omp_2_function_memory_allocation](img/omp_2_function_memory_allocation.png)
 We also see the memory allocations and deallocations happening across the call stack.

-## Roofline analysis with advisor
+## Roofline analysis with Advisor
-For this section we will be working on Devcloud's compute node.
+For this section move to working on Devcloud's compute node.
 We will be referring to the sample code provided by intel.
 This is made available to you under the [roofline_analysis](/cpu_profiling/roofline_analysis) directory.

 We request compute resources with the following command
 ```